Social media marketing is no longer optional for small businesses in 2018.

 I know what you’re thinking.
 Everything that we discussed so far sounds extremely time-consuming.

 As a small business owner, you need to wear multiple hats throughout the day.
 Depending on the size of your business, you might be handling the majority of the company’s responsibilities.

 Becoming a social media content manager wasn’t something you planned for, and it might feel as if there aren’t enough hours in the day for you to handle this.

 Plus, hiring someone to take on these tasks can be expensive.
 That may not be something that your business can afford right now.

 Fortunately, automation resources will solve this problem for you.
 Check out my favorite time saving social media marketing tools.

-Using an automation platform will allow you to schedule your posts in advance.
+Using an automation platform—some good examples are Buffer, Hootsuite, and Missinglettr—will allow you to schedule your posts in advance.
 You can take time once at the beginning of your week to set the dates and times for your posts in the future.

 Another benefit of using an automation tool is the ability to respond to messages in a timely fashion.

 Rather than having to check each social platform individually for these messages, you can find software that sends all messages to one inbox.
 Then you can reply directly from the software.